adeeweller/adeeweller.github.io/_pages/teaching.md

 * "Adee, you are an incredible lecturer.
 Was a joy hearing you speak and you provided me so much information."

-* "I love the way the lessons were explained and your incorportation of games made it really enjoyable.
+* "I love the way the lessons were explained and your incorporation of games made it really enjoyable.
 And it left me wanting to learn more about Political Science."